What’s Ankle Instability?

-Ankle instability is a condition in which the ankle joint is unstable.
+Ankle instability is a condition in which the ankle joint is unstable and can lead to frequent sprains, swelling or continued pain.
 In order to understand ankle instability it is important to understand the anatomy of the ankle.
 The ANKLE is a joint (junction of two or more bones) which connects the foot to the leg.
 It is comprised of one foot bone called the talus and two long leg bones called the tibia (on the inside) and the fibula (on the outside).
-The three bones are held together by many ligaments.
+The three bones are held together by many ligaments on the medial and lateral aspects of the ankle.
 Ligaments are soft tissue ‘bands’ that connect bone to bone. (not to be confused with tendons that connect muscle to bone).
-The entire ankle complex is surrounded by a soft tissue envelope called a capsule.
-This is usually a sealed envelope.
+The most commonly injured ligament is the ATFL (anterior talo fibular ligament) and this will tear in approximately 66% of ankle sprains.

 Ankle sprain (link)